Fletterio/raytracer/README.md

-# raytracer
+# raytracercs
-Wanted to teach myself Rust and at the same time I wanted to learn CG basics

-This is an implementation of a basic raytracer in Rust, following Peter Shirley's minibook series.
+Very basic raytracer in Rust, following Peter Shirley's minibook series.
+SIMD-optimized to improve rendering times

-Update: Implemented SIMD.
-I haven't timed it but it should speed up rendering by 2x-2.5x since most operations can be vectorized (vector arithmetic, dot and cross products and scalar multiplications).
+There's a few hardcoded scenarios.
+To toggle between them, go to src/image_gen/switch.rs and change the number in the match statement.

+To run, make sure you have [portable-simd](https://github.com/rust-lang/portable-simd/tree/master) support (when I made this you needed to run using the +nighly flag), then run the project *from the src directory* (path to texture files ended up hardcoded in a bad way).

+So in the src folder run `cargo +nightly run`